Infratab/frontend-challenge-2/README.md

 ### Challenge

-For this challenge, we provide you a server which provides you with the [following api endpoints](https://github.com/Infratab/Twitter-Trends/blob/master/API.md).
-Our server provides trends of different countries from Twitter at some point of time.
+For this challenge, we provide you a server which provides you with the [following api endpoints](https://github.com/Infratab/Twitter-Trends/blob/master/API.md)

 Your challenge is to implement the following design and fulfil the functional requirements listed